Operation of a tunable Power over Fiber system for light detectors down to 4.6 K: Test with photosensors and a tunable DC-DC boost converter

 \subsection{The cold amplifier}

 The cold amplifier has been developed by the DUNE Milano Bicocca group~\cite{ampl_article}.
 It is an inverting transimpedance amplifier, which converts the current signals from the SiPMs to differential voltage signals to be recorded by the signal acquisition chain.
 The circuit is based on a SiGe heterojunction bipolar input transistor (BFP640), followed by a fully differential opamp (THS4531).
-It draws $0.7\ \textrm{mA}$ from a single $3.3\ \textrm{V}$ supply.
-The series white noise at cold is $0.4\ \textrm{nV}/\sqrt{\textrm{Hz}}$.
+It draws $0.7\ \textrm{mA}$ from a single $3.3\ \textrm{V}$ supply; it is powered directly by the OPC, through a level regulator.
+The series white noise at 77 K is $0.4\ \textrm{nV}/\sqrt{\textrm{Hz}}$.
 The closed-loop bandwidth is $5\ \textrm{MHz}$, which gives a signal rise time of about $70\ \textrm{ns}$.
 The signal fall time is given by the recovery time of the SiPM cells.
-The design of the cold amplifier is described in detail in~\cite{ampl_article}, and its performance in reading out different numbers of SiPMs in various ganging configurations are described in~\cite{ampl_article2}.
+The amplification chain we used in all our measurements provides a 20x gain.
+The design of the cold amplifier is described in detail in~\cite{ampl_article} and schematized in Figure~\ref{fig::cold_amp}.
+Its performance in reading out different numbers of SiPMs in various ganging configurations are described in~\cite{ampl_article2}.